Can Large Language Models Master Complex Card Games?: Experiments

 However, comparing Figure~\ref{fig:dou_landlord} and Figure~\ref{fig:dou_farmer}, we discovered another strange phenomenon: \textit{for DouDizhu, why is there such a difference between Landlord and Farmer performance?
 And why are all of the models so much lower than ceiling performance for the Farmer role?} Upon analyzing the training data, we suspect that this is caused by the filtering rules applied to the game data.
 In DouDizhu, there is one landlord and two farmers, with each game resulting in either a victory for the landlord or for the farmers.
 During filtering, we retained only the data for the winning side.
 When the farmers win, the data for both farmers is retained.
 However, in many cases, the victory may have been primarily driven by the actions of one farmer, while the data for the other farmer may be of lower quality.
 Consequently, the training data includes some low-quality data for the farmer role, leading to performance for the farmer role that falls significantly below its ceiling performance.

 \vpara{Different Model Sizes.} We train and evaluate five different sizes of Qwen2.5 models on Doudizhu and the results are shown in Figure~\ref{fig:dou_scale}.
 From 0.5B to 7B, the performance of the models gradually improves as the number of model parameters increases, indicating a positive correlation between model size and performance.
 However, we notice that despite the 14B model having the largest number of parameters, its performance is the worst.

-We hypothesize that the 14B model may have experienced overfitting.
+In order to analysis this, we further plot the win rates of the models when playing different roles in Table~\ref{tab:exp_game_14b}.
+From the table, 14B model performs better as the landlord (approaching the performance of the teacher model) but significantly worse as the farmer.
+This results in the average win rate of the 14B model being lower than that of the 7B model.
+This is similar to why the GLM model performs worse on DouDizhu compared to Qwen and Llama.